AnClark/faust-vst/README.md

     cp -R examples/*.vst ~/Library/Audio/Plug-Ins/VST

+But usually running just `make install` with the appropriate `vstlibdir` should do the trick on any supported platform.

 Please note that in any case this step is optional.
 The included plugins are just examples which you can use to test that everything compiles ok and to check for compatibility of the plugins with your VST host.
 You may want to